Skip to main content

 2. A more flexible curriculum

 Some colleges have rigid core curricula with numerous requirements in different areas.
-However, there are many schools that have few requirements or none at all — in other words, an open curriculum — which enables students to spend more time dabbling in a diverse array of disciplines, rather than having to focus on meeting strict requirements.
+However, many schools have few requirements or none at all—in other words, an open curriculum—which enables students to spend more time dabbling in a diverse array of disciplines, rather than having to focus on meeting strict requirements.

 3. Opportunities to create your own major